DOMjudge/domjudge/doc/manual/install-workstation.rst

 the team manual can be generated with the command ``make docs``.
 The following should do it on a Debian-like system::

-  sudo apt install python-sphinx python-sphinx-rtd-theme python-yaml rst2pdf cd <INSTALL_PATH>/doc/ make docs
+  sudo apt install python-sphinx python-sphinx-rtd-theme rst2pdf python3-yaml cd <INSTALL_PATH>/doc/
+  make docs

 On Debian 11 and above, install
-``python3-sphinx python3-sphinx-rtd-theme python3-yaml rst2pdf`` instead.
+``python3-sphinx python3-sphinx-rtd-theme rst2pdf python3-yaml`` instead.

 The resulting manual will then be found in the ``team/`` subdirectory.